 In Kenya, tribes that once roamed over 25,000 square miles (approx. 56,000 square kilometres) of semi-desert have had to change their nomadic life-style because of continuing drought.

-In Kenya, tribes that once roamed over 25,000 square miles (approx. 56,000 square kilometres) of semi-desert have had to change their nomadic life-style because of continuing drought.
+Background: In Kenya, tribes that once roamed over 25,000 square miles (approx. 56,000 square kilometres) of semi-desert have had to change their nomadic life-style because of continuing drought.
 The people until recently existed on a staple diet of blood mixed with soured milk, lived in grass huts and raided each other's cattle.
 But more thana decade of recurring drought took great tolls on their livestock and on the people themselves.
 Now with the help of the Kenyan government and the United Nations the people are irrigating and farming the arid lands they once roamed.

 SYNOPSIS: The Turkana tribes once lived in groups of ten families and followed the infrequent rains to find new grazing areas for their cattle.